Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 The player icon changes due to whether you have a stellar system, whether you have a spaceship, and whether you are a top leader.

+### Create new player by splitting carriers

+Because a cube in the universe can only generate a limited amount of fuel, you may want to expand to other cubes, or even fight with other players.
+Remember that you have a stellar system, which is impractical to move.
+You have to create a new player consisting only of spaceship to move to other places.

+Click "Pop System", then click "New player" under "Carrier:" and the number.